ibm-cloud-docs/vpc/file_storage_vpc_eit.md

       awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' sslcert.csr
       ```
       {: pre}

-      You are prompted to enter information about your location (country code, state, locality), your organization, and a common name.
-Do not enter a common name.
-When you make the request to the Metadata API, the system applies instance ID values to the subject Common Name for instance identity certificates.
-Thus CSRs with Common Name specified are rejected.
-CSRs with `IsCA=true` or `KeyUsage.KeyUsageCertSign=True` extensions are also rejected.
-      {: important}

 - [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled for the virtual server instance.
    - Make a `PUT /instance_identity/v1/token` API call to get a token from Metadata service to be used for subsequent calls.
 For more information, see [Acquiring an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-json-token).